Horrendus/advent_of_code/README.md

 Solutions for [Advent of Code 2017](https://adventofcode.com/2017/) written in [Kotlin](https://kotlinlang.org/)

 Notes:
-* Day 6 only has one solution file as Puzzle 2 only extended Puzzle 1
+* The following days have only one solution file as Puzzle 2 only extended Puzzle 1:
+  * Day 6
+  * Day 7
+  * Day 8